 Over the last century, public intellectuals have been central to political discussion in the Western Hemisphere.
-Whether it’s Raul Prebisch, Fernando Henrique Cardoso, Mario Vargas Llosa, Rosario Castellanos, Abe Lowenthal, or Moises Naim, public intellectuals from the worlds of literature, sociology, economics and political science have had an outsized influence on inter-American debates and policy concerning human rights, economic development, and political change.
+Whether it’s Raúl Prebisch, Fernando Henrique Cardoso, Hernando de Soto, Rosario Castellanos, Octavio Paz, Abe Lowenthal, or Moisés Naím, public intellectuals from the worlds of literature, sociology, economics, and political science have had an outsized influence on inter-American debates and policy concerning human rights, economic development, and political change.

 In honor of their legacy and contributions—and as an answer to the need of identifying new and fresh voices among the younger population—Global Americans is proud to launch the first edition of the New Generation of Public Intellectuals.